Abhishek-2502/EyeSeeU/README.md

 To run this project locally, follow these steps:

 1. Clone this repository.
+2. Remove .example from .env and replace the credentials with your credentials.
-2. Install the required dependencies in both the frontend and backend folders usign `npm i` command in both folders (`cd backend` and `cd frontend`).
+3. Install the required dependencies in both the frontend and backend folders usign `npm i` command in both folders (`cd backend` and `cd frontend`).
-3. Start the server using `node backend/server.js` in the cloned repo.
+4. Start the server using `node backend/server.js` in the cloned repo.
-4. Start the React app using `npm start` in the frontend folder (`cd frontend`).
+5. Start the React app using `npm start` in the frontend folder (`cd frontend`).

 ## License